roryp/Generative-AI-for-beginners-java/README.md

 ## Course Structure & Learning Path

-**Time Commitment**: Environment setup takes 2 minutes, with the samples requiring 1-3 hours depending on exploration depth.
-The entire workshop can be completed online without local setup.
+**Time Commitment**: The entire workshop can be completed online without local setup.
+If you want to run the samples, the environment setup takes 2 minutes, with exploring the samples requiring 1-3 hours depending on exploration depth.

 ### **Chapter 1: Introduction to Generative AI**
 - **Core Concepts**: Understanding Large Language Models, tokens, embeddings, and AI capabilities